felgueres/clustered-ab-test/README.md

 1) _Feature construction and clustering_

 The consumption of each user at any given time period can be thought of as an independent feature.
-A 15-min granularity, spanning 1.5 years and roughly 4,000 households implicates a high dimensionality matrix.
+At 15-min granularity, spanning 1.5 years and roughly 4,000 households implicates a high dimensionality matrix.

 The first challenge is to reduce dimensionality and apply an unsupervised machine learning technique to cluster users by similar pattern consumption.

-The value of this step also lies in defining a working hypothesis about the clusters:
+The value of this step also lies in defining a working assumption about the clusters:

 > _Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group_.

 The dataset used includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering.
-On this line and thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.
+Furthermore, thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.

 The following image shows plots for every cluster where each curve represents a user.
 It also shows how the clusters capture users' variability and magnitude of consumption.